SaaS Management

 G2 Track Review

-7 steps to implementing software asset management
+Steps to implementing software asset management

 If you’re ready to take a hard look at your business’ tech stacks and regain control of the software spend, here are the steps you’ll need to succeed.
 It involves creating new company policies, conducting an intensive audit, onboarding the company to new processes, and forecasting future software spend on SAM solutions.

 Run the internal audit of your organization to fully understand what’s already installed and in use.
 It should reveal duplicates and what is not being used to its fullest extent.
-Begin with a software audit so you know the current state of affairs and how software products are helping (or hindering) your company goals.
+Begin with a software audit, so you know the current state of affairs and how software products are helping (or hindering) your company goals.

 The objectives of an IT audit are relatively straightforward.
 They include: